XLEvolutionist/Fractionation/README.md

 [7] The GC content also generated with BEDtools

-[8] Expression data generated used in REnny-Byfield et al. 2014 GBE.
+[8] Expression data generated used in Renny-Byfield et al. 2014 GBE.

-An
+It generally runs well, but there are some error messages, but none of these are associated with the data presented in the new Fracrionation paper in review at PNAS.